 If there is disc protrusion or herniation, it is usually the protruding or herniated disc material itself which causes the clinical symptoms.
 In such cases, the patient is treated for the disc protrusion or herniation and not the annular fissure or tear.
 Treatment options for disc protrusion or herniation including conservative measures of nonsteroidal anti-inflammatory medications, physical therapy, and local injections.
 If symptoms fail to improve, symptoms progress or the patient develops weakness surgical treatment options should be considered including laminotomy, laminectomy, foraminotomy, discectomy, fusion, or some combination thereof.
 If a discectomy is performed there has been no convincing evidence that closure of the annular fissure, tear, or annulotomy significantly affects the long-term outcome for the patient.

 Annular tears are quite common and often associated with low back pain.
 The diagnosis of annular tear and its correlation to symptoms is not always easy.
 Many patients with mild annular tears have no symptoms and there are others who present with excruciating low back pain, but with minimal evidence of an annular tear.
 Thus, a thorough neurological exam is key.
 The decision to obtain imaging studies depends on the severity of symptoms.
 However, the treatment of annular tears also requires good clinical judgment.
 A number of patients do improve with conservative treatment like weight loss, regular exercise, discontinuation of smoking, adopting proper lifting techniques, using safety equipment at work and during sports, and avoiding a sedentary lifestyle.
+The orthopedic nurse should assist in patient and family education in lifestyle changes that will minimize further tears and allow healing.
+The pharmacist may need to provide guidance in regards to pain management.
+The interprofessional team should work together to educate the patient and provide guidance that will assist with healing and improve outcomes.
+[Leve V]

 |||Teraguchi M,Yim R,Cheung JP,Samartzis D, The association of high-intensity zones on MRI and low back pain: a systematic review.
 Scoliosis and spinal disorders.
 2018 [PubMed PMID: 30377668]|